-All three stakeholders in a successful service operation – the back office, the technician, and the customer – benefit when they are supported and empowered.
+All three stakeholders in a successful equipment management service operation – the back office, the technician, and the customer – benefit when they are supported and empowered.

 The back office is empowered with visual scheduling software that allows them to make quick and accurate scheduling decisions based on real-time information they receive about location, tech skill sets, parts availability and more.
 The entire order process is streamlined from call-taking to quoting, to creating work orders, to dispatching.
 Older processes subject to transcription errors – such as keying handwritten notes from a tech, and filling out paperwork – are eliminated as well.

 The field technician is empowered with tools and resources they need to be productive and efficient all day long, helping them get the job done quickly and fixed the first time.
 From GPS-enabled navigation, to instantaneous service and account history, to collaborating with the field workforce, to having access to manuals and instructional videos, to paperless transactions and more, successful service businesses keep their techs “turning wrenches” and not bogged down with outdated administrative tasks.

 The customer is empowered by best-in-class-service from both the field and the office.
 Field techs provide better and faster service, while the back office has the information they need to follow up with the customer, offering proactive maintenance, and options to save money with contracts and services.